ON ARRIVAL YOU WILL BE REQUIRED TO SIGN IN, OBSERVE SOCIAL DISTANCING & HYGIENE REQUIREMENTS

 FIRST SATURDAY OF THE MONTH

-From October - April each year, enjoy a relaxed Saturday afternoon at our Twilight Markets, with a variety of arts and crafts, home wares, local produce, and a range of food choices, including our fundraising BBQ.
-Enjoy a glass of wine on the balcony and listen to the music by the pond to while away the day.
+From May to September each year, enjoy a relaxed Saturday morning browsing at our Morning Markets, with a variety of arts and crafts, home wares, local produce, and a range of food choices, including our fundraising BBQ.
+Enjoy a glass of wine on the balcony and listen to the music by the pond to while away the time.

 If you are a market stall-holder who would like to join us at our market, please click on the following link: Expression of Interest